TULiberalArts/English/pages/resources.md

 For more information, please see the Education Abroad [site](https://studyabroad.temple.edu/sites/temple-summer-in-the-uk-english-culture) and/or the [slideshow](https://sites.temple.edu/snewmanbio/files/2016/08/london-summer-2017-slideshow.pptx) Prof. Newman has put together.

+## Journal of Modern Literature

+The Journal of Modern Literature (JML) is a journal of scholarly research covering literature written in the twentieth century and beyond.
+It is published four times a year, including its annual review issue which consists of approximately 250 reviews, plus thousands of listings of books, articles, and dissertations that appeared during the preceding year.
+Temple University English professors Morton Levitt (retired) and [Daniel O’Hara](http://www.cla.temple.edu/english/faculty/daniel-ohara/) are two of JML’s Editors; many English faculty are on the Advisory staff.

+The editors welcome research-based studies of American, English, and world literature published during the last century.
+Manuscripts should follow MLA guidelines.
+For subscription information, visit the [JML website](http://www.jstor.org/page/journal/jmodelite/about.html).

 ### Hyphen

 Hyphen is an interdisciplinary journal, by and for Temple undergraduates, that publishes literature and visual art.
 To get involved, please contact us at [hyphen@temple.edu](mailto:hyphen@temple.edu) or visit our Facebook page [here](https://www.facebook.com/HyphenLit).
 Our faculty advisor is Don Lee.